Shawn Johnson East: Dancing with the Stars performances

-In Season eight, Johnson and her partner Mark Ballas were crowned the champions.
+In season eight, Johnson and her partner Mark Ballas were crowned the champions.

 Johnson returned for the All-Stars Season partnered with three-time champion Derek Hough.
 Johnson and Hough finished as the runners-up.

 Other television appearances

 Johnson has appeared on many talk shows: The Today Show (3 times), CCTV (August 20, 2008), The Tonight Show with Jay Leno (August 24, 2008), the Late Show with David Letterman (August 25, 2008), The Oprah Winfrey Show (September 8, 2008), The Ellen DeGeneres Show (4 times), Live with Regis and Kelly (October 22, 2008), and Jimmy Kimmel Live!
 (May 20, 2009).

 In September 2008, she made a cameo appearance on The Secret Life of the American Teenager season one episode "Just Say No".
 She made a second appearance in the series, in the season two episode "Just Say Me", which aired January 25, 2010.

 Johnson was a celebrity participant in the 2009 Taco Bell All-Star Legends Celebrity Softball Game which aired on ESPN, July 13, 2009.

 In June 2009, Johnson was featured in a satirical news video by The Onion in which it was reported that she had been euthanized after breaking a leg.

-On August 13, 2009, she appeared on the celebrity edition of Who Wants to be a Millionaire.
+On August 13, 2009, she appeared on the celebrity edition of Who Wants to Be a Millionaire.
 She correctly answered a question about the lyrics to "Grandma Got Run Over by a Reindeer", winning $50,000 for her chosen charity, Blank Children's Hospital.

 Johnson judged the 2010 Miss America pageant.

 In September 2013, Johnson was a guest star on the revival of Whose Line Is It Anyway?

 Johnson was a cast member for the 2015 season of Celebrity Apprentice.
 She was the sixth contestant fired from the show.

 Season 2 of Adventure Capitalists, airing on CNBC in October 2017, featured Johnson as one of four investors looking to invest in aspiring entrepreneur-contestants' outdoor inventions.

 Johnson competed on the special for the MTV reality series The Challenge, titled Champs vs. Stars.
 The special premiered November 21, 2017.
 Johnson was sent home in an elimination round by champion Tori Deal in the fourth episode, which aired on December 12, 2017.

 In 2018 Johnson and her family were featured on Family Feud where they lost to fellow Olympic gymnast Laurie Hernandez's family.

 In 2021, Johnson made a second appearance on Whose Line is it Anyway?

+Johnson appeared on an episode of Blippi!
+"How Crayons are Made!" in 2024.

+In 2025, Shawn competed in season 4 of the Fox reality show Special Forces: World's Toughest Test.